 Maclaren decided the Malay was probably right.
 Tamara Suwito Ryerson could not have vanished completely into the anonymous proletariat of Earth.
-If she planned to emigrate, she must at least leave a mailing address with the Authority.
+If she still planned to emi-grate, she must at least have a mailing address with the Au-thority.
 Maclaren had come to Indonesia quickly enough, but there his search widened, for a hundred people used the same P.O. in New Djakarta and their homes lay outside the cosmos of house numbers and phone directories.
 He had needed time and money to find this dwelling.

 He drove up onto the shore.
 "Stay here," he ordered his guide, and stepped out.
 The quick tropic rain poured over his tunic and his skin.
-It was the first rain he had felt since . . . how long?
-It tasted of morning.
+It was the first rain he had felt since ... how long? ... it tasted of morning.

 She came to the door and waited for him.
-He would have known her from her pictures, but not the grace with which she carried herself.
+He would have known her from the pictures, but not the grace with which she carried herself.
 She wore a plain sarong and blouse.
 The rain filled her crow's-wing hair with small drops and the light struck them and shattered.